JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Redshift catalogue

 \subsection{Comparison to photometric redshifts}

 As this is a sample of faint galaxies, with rather simple flux and photometric redshift cuts, it presents a good opportunity to test the photometric redshifts.
 This is particularly important because the selection requires $z_{\rm phot}>3$.
 Fig.~\ref{f.zcomp} shows the comparison of our spectroscopic redshifts to the input photometric redshifts, split between the JOF (panel~\subref{f.zcomp.a}), with deeper imaging and more complete filter set, and the flanking field (panel~\subref{f.zcomp.b}).
-We find very good agreement, with modest bias (defined as the median of $\Delta z/(1+z)$), and 3~percent 5-\textsigma outliers -- the latter driven by the extremely small dispersion $\sigma_\mathrm{NMAD}$.
+We find very good agreement, with modest bias (defined as the median of $\Delta z/(1+z)$), and 3~percent 5-\textsigma outliers -- the latter driven by the extremely small dispersion $\sigma_\mathrm{NMAD}$, calculated from the median absolute deviation and upscaled by the inverse of $\sqrt{2} \; \mathrm{erf}^{-1}(1/2) = 0.6745\dots$, to match the relation between median absolute deviation and standard deviation in a Gaussian distribution ($\mathrm{erf}^{-1}$ is the inverse error function).
 The excellent agreement is a testament to the accuracy of the photometric input \citep{hainline+2024}.
 The JOF displays smaller bias and scatter by a factor of 2.

 Catastrophic outliers are still present in both imaging subsets.
 These fall into three main categories: LRDs, dusty sources, and strong \OIIIL emitters near $z_\mathrm{spec}=8$.
 LRDs are generally difficult to obtain good photometric redshifts for; at $z_\mathrm{spec}\approx3$, \OIIIall and \Halpha mimic a strong Balmer break with flat optical continuum.
 This difficulty is not limited to faint sources, as exemplified by GS-35453, a robust candidate quiescent galaxy at $z_\mathrm{phot}=5.33$ \citep{alberts+2024}, which \darkhorse reveals to be an AGN at $z_\mathrm{spec}=3.66$ (Section~\ref{s.sc.ss.blagn}).
 Dusty galaxies generally lack both strong spectral breaks and high-EW lines capable of anchoring a redshift; they can appear as catastrophic outliers, but this difficulty is correctly reflected in their large confidence intervals.
 One of the notable outliers in the JOF is the `Cosmic Rose' at $z=3.69$ \citep{eisenstein+2023a,alberts+2024}, the sub-mm galaxy ALESS009.1 \citep{hodge+2013,birkin+2021}.
 Even after 10 hours on source, we still only detect the \Halpha--\NIIall complex, while \Hbeta and \OIIIall remain undetected.
 Finally, there is a class of strong \OIIIL emitters that suffer from a systematic bias of $ \Delta z \sim 0.5$; these objects are characterized by strong F410M--F444W excess, and weak detection in F090W; the latter may be driving the redshift solution to $z\gtrsim 8$, and is perhaps connected to damped \Lyalpha absorption \citep[e.g.,][]{fujimoto+2023,asada+2025}.